lightscript/lightscript.org/pages/docs/docs.md

 ## Standard Library

-By default, LightScript includes all of Lodash, and a few other functions, to be imported as needed:
+By default, LightScript makes all of Lodash available to be imported as needed:

     [0.1, 0.3, 0.5, 0.7]~map(round)~uniq()
     // [0, 1]

+There are also several non-Lodash functions available which will be inlined:

     looseEq(3, '3')
     // true